 Program curricula develops the student’s communication skills and analytical reasoning.
 Our program provides students with the skills, knowledge and technology required to fulfill professional roles and leadership positions, developing critical thinking, problem-solving and communication skills, as well as analytical reasoning.

 The school integrates theoretical concepts with clinical experiences in a comprehensive curriculum that meets the highest standards.
 Extensive resources for professional success are provided.

-Medical Technologists (also called Medical Laboratory Scientists) work in laboratories performing a wide range of tests that play an important role in the detection and treatment of diseases and disorders.
+Medical Laboratory Scientists work in laboratories performing a wide range of tests that play an important role in the detection and treatment of diseases and disorders.
 These laboratory tests can be simple or complex, often requiring the use of microscopes, state-of-the-art instruments and computers.

-In a clinical setting, medical technologists perform and/or supervise the performance of analytical testing of blood, body fluids, and other types of biological specimens.
+In a clinical setting, Medical Laboratory Scientists perform and/or supervise the performance of analytical testing of blood, body fluids, and other types of biological specimens.
 They may test for the presence of bacteria, fungi or parasites, or prepare units of blood for transfusion.

 Typical areas in the clinical hospital setting are Hematology, Chemistry, Immunology, Blood Bank, and Microbiology.
-Using technical skills and knowledge of disease states, medical technologists are an integral part of patient diagnosis and treatment.
+Using technical skills and knowledge of disease states, Medical Laboratory Scientists are an integral part of patient diagnosis and treatment.

 Medical Technology Careers